 +40 can add points from +30 and Open to start in +40

-FOR PANAM and AO Championships the point requirement will be half, so 400 points Open, U18 & Masters and 200 Points for U14 and Veterans.
+FOR PANAM and AO Championships the point requirement will be half, so 400 points Open, U18 & +30 and 200 Points for U14 and +40.

-COVID-19 provision, only for 2021 Confederation and World Champs: 100 points are required for all categories, with no exceptions, 2 wildcards remain.
+COVID-19 provision, extended for 2022 Confederation and World Champs: 100 points are required for all categories, with no exceptions, 2 wildcards remain.

 The host country of a Confederation or World Championship is allowed to enter a total of 2 extra riders per competition without meeting the minimum requirements.